Owca525/SimpleTpaPlugin/README.md

 # How This Works
-Type the command `/tpa [PLAYER]` to send a teleport request to another player player has time limit of 10 seconds to accept teleportation
+Type the command `/tpa [PLAYER]` to send a teleport request to another player player has time limit of 10 seconds to accept using command /tpaccept or deny request using /tpadeny